-This presentation contains certain forward-looking statements within the meaning of federal securities laws that that are subject to risks and uncertainties.
+This presentation contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to risks and uncertainties.
 Words such as "could," "may," "expects," "anticipates," "will," "targets," "goals," "projects," "intends," "plans," "believes," "seeks," "estimates," "predicts," "should," and variations on such words, and similar expressions that reflect our current views with respect to future events and operational, economic, and financial performance, are intended to identify such forward-looking statements.
 Any reference to "E" after a year or time period indicates the information for that year or time period is an estimate.
 Any reference to expected average outstanding shares is exclusive of any equity offerings.

 The factors that could cause actual results to differ materially from the forward-looking statements made by Exelon Corporation, Commonwealth Edison Company, PECO Energy Company, Baltimore Gas and Electric Company, Pepco Holdings LLC, Potomac Electric Power Company, Delmarva Power & Light Company, and Atlantic City Electric Company (Registrants) include those factors discussed herein, as well as the items discussed in (1) the Registrants' 2022 Annual Report on Form 10-K in (a) Part I, ITEM 1A.
 Risk Factors, (b) Part II, ITEM 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part II, ITEM 8.
-Financial Statements and Supplementary Data: Note 18, Commitments and Contingencies; (2) the Registrants' Third Quarter 2023 Quarterly Report on Form 10-Q (filed on November 2, 2023) in (a) Part II, ITEM 1A.
+Financial Statements and Supplementary Data: Note 18, Commitments and Contingencies; (2) the Registrants' Discussion and Analysis of Financial Condition and Results of Operations, and Analysis of Financial Condition and Results of Operations, and Analysis of Financial Condition and Results of Operations, and Analysis of Financial Condition and Results of Operations, and (a) Part II, ITEM 8.
+Financial Condition and Results (b) Part II, ITEM 1A.
 Risk Factors, (b) Part I, ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part I, ITEM 1.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part II, Financial Condition and Results of Operations, and (c) Part II, ITEM 1.
 Financial Statements: Note 12, Commitments and Contingencies; and (3) other factors discussed in filings with the SEC by the Registrants.